 - Ice - make sure to pick up ice at PCC or at the gas station in Fall City (five minutes from TreeHouse Point), as there is none available for guests at the B&B.

 - All other cutlery, containers, and supplies not available at TreeHouse Point including cutting boards, large knives (including bread knives), water bottles/pitchers, and large bowls

 Read on to see photos from our own TreeHouse Point picnic...

 Popcorn is an undervalued picnic staple!
 Pop a packet or two in the Lodge to bring to the riverbank.
 Also, pick up silverware, napkins, and dishes at the same sideboard,

 You can find coolers in the cupboard across from the sideboard where you picked up the cutlery and plates.
 For rainy days, pick up the plastic, tarp-like blanket next to the coolers.
-Ask a staff member for help finding the fabric picnic blankets available for use.
+Ask a staff member for help finding the fabric picnic blankets and folding camp chairs available for use.

 Follow the path down to the river with picnic materials in hand!

 Find a clear, flat area for your picnic.
 There's a prime location right at the end of the path that leads down to the riverbank.

 For our summertime picnic, we brought Rainier cherries, almonds, baguettes, soft and hard cheeses, salami, peaches, avocados, popcorn, sparkling water, and wine (from Chateau St. Michelle, headquartered nearby in Woodinville!).